Philadelphia Off the Beaten Path

-Philadelphia is teeming with pocket parks and under-the-radar gardens, unique spaces, and other hidden attractions that even long-time residents may not know.
-If you’re a visitor with time on your hands or a local looking to explore something off the beaten path, there are lots of hidden gems in Philadelphia.
-This list has some of our favorite spots we’ve discovered over the years and will help you get started in uncovering some of the city’s best kept secrets.
+Once you’ve seen Independence Hall and taken a photo with Rocky, what else is there to do?
+Fortunately, Philadelphia is teeming with under-the-radar gardens, unique spaces, and other hidden attractions that even long-time residents may not know about.
+We’ve dedicated a lot of time over the years to visiting some of the city’s lesser known spots to determine what should make this list of hidden gems worth seeing.
+If you’re a visitor with time on your hands or a local looking to explore something different, these are some of our favorites to help you get started in uncovering the city’s best kept secrets.

 Bartram’s Garden